-Article 62 governs police use of firearms, which is restricted to situations "if other means of coercion used already were inefficient or if they do not guarantee success", when there is no other way to:
+Article 62 governs police use of firearms, which is restricted to situations where "other means of coercion used already were inefficient or if they do not guarantee success", when there is no other way to:

 1. protect his/her own life as well as the lives of other people;